 - BBC micro service manual, july 1984

 - I've long tried to find Lincoln systems Aid (debugger), actually not long since I published my BBC micro site in 1995, I put a wanted notice for this.
 The ROM image is in the archive, but no manual.
-At the time that it was advertised in the magazines, I wrote my own debugger and made its screen output similar to what I saw of Aid in the ads!
+At the time that it was advertised in the magazines (1983-1984), I wrote my own debugger and made its screen output similar to what I saw of Aid in the ads!
 Surely it must have been sold?
 Why have I never encountered it?
 Was it so poor that everyone threw it away?
-I'd be interested in scans of the manual, but if anyone has an original for sale I'm interested in that too.
+I'd be interested in scans of the manual, but if anyone has an original for sale, then I'm interested.

 - Software, on disk:

 -- 6502 2nd processor elite (the standalone version, SNG 45, not the 2p/master version), to analyse...

 -- JCB digger

 - German versions of BBC micro Acornsoft software (not Electron versions), esp.
 "Wuerfel Meister" (Cube master), and also the educational titles "Baum der Weisheit" (Tree of wisdom) and "Peeko computer" which I lost in 1992.